32nd ICM: May 15-17 2019, Hinxton, UK

 - We discussed how to deal with cases that Average Nucleotide Identity analysis indicates the correspondence between the genome sequence and the described species name is suspicious.

 - INSDC partners confirmed, in cases of analyses by single-cell sequencing or others, we can accept descriptions of a representative sample instead of huge numbers of individual descriptions for BioSample.
-Descriptions for individual samples are accepted into GEO, ArrayExpress, and GEA, if necessary.
+Descriptions for individual samples are accepted into GEO, ArrayExpress or GEA, if necessary.

 - In cases of genome submission using PacBio, we will ask submitters to provide motif summary files for methylation analyses.